Performance & Volatility

 The strategy systematically rebalances, on a daily basis, the 50 stocks that make up the portfolio.
 From the stocks that meet the criteria defined above, 50 are selected with the highest momentum over the past year, i.e. those showing the highest performance over the past year, in accordance with the following sector diversification: each of the 10 sectors of the ICB classification is represented by at least one stock and by no more than seven stocks.

-The strategy is to take advantage of the trend in the performance of an asset by using it as a buy or sell signal.
+The strategy involves taking advantage of the observed trend for the performance of an asset and using it as a signal to buy or sell.